 Next day at noon, Katya and Katja go to the house.
 Katja stays out front, Katya hops the fence and picks the lock on the back door.
-She searches the house, it’s probably too early for him to hide the katana, some valid agent might be showing the place.
-On the other hand, it would be hidden anyway.
-She goes through the few closets, the place is minimally furnished, there’s a new mattress on the double bed, no pillows or linens.
-A washer and dryer, but they’re outside under a canopy on the back porch.
+She searches the place, it’s probably too early for him to hide the katana, some valid agent might show the place.
+She goes through the few closets, the house is minimally furnished, there’s a new mattress on the double bed, no pillows or linens.
+A washer and dryer outside under a canopy on the back porch.
 Nothing remarkable in the bathroom, she flushes the toilet to see if the water’s running.
 The bowl empties and refills, water comes from the tap in the sink.

 Katya mentals her sister, “No sword.”

 Katya exits, leaves the back door unlocked.
 Return home, time to suit up.
 They dress identically, including parting their hair exactly the same, same sunglasses, no jewelry.
 Glocks in shoulder holsters under matching black suit jackets, loose fit jeans, black sneakers.

 Downstairs, Mani says, “Cripes, mirror images.
 You are the most identical, identical twins I’ve ever even heard about.”

 Ellen, “That’s why Katja keeps an accent, so they can tell each other apart.”

 Mani laughs, “It’s how I tell them apart.”

 She doesn’t know they can speak telepathically, nor that they think identically, something even Ellen doesn’t know.